 Sometimes you’ll see performers and the like on the bridge so crossing the bridge in itself can be quite the cultural experience.

 See the London Eye (or ride it if you desire!)

-The London Eye is a bit polarizing: many say it’s not worth it (I would tend to agree, but I also balk at spending a lot of money for a view – it took me 9 years to go to the Top of the Rock in New York).
+The London Eye is a bit polarizing: some say it’s not worth it, others say its an essential London itinerary item, especially for first timers.
+I generally balk at spending a lot of money for a view – it took me 9 years to go to the Top of the Rock in New York.
 However, for some people, a trip to London wouldn’t be complete without a ride on the London Eye.

 Go for afternoon tea

 Having an afternoon tea experience is one of the most quintessential bucket list items on any London itinerary.
 There are lots of unique ways to go for tea in London – there are themed afternoon teas, like Winnie the Pooh, Charlie and the Chocolate Factory, or an Alice in Wonderland themed afternoon tea.

 If you’re on a budget, I recommend going for afternoon tea at the Wallace, which costs £18.50, a relative bargain given the lovely environment and generous portions.
 I was stuffed after my tea!